Kryvyi Rih: Industrialisation and collectivisation

 The town, with a population of 22,571, was now designated a city.
 Mine operations were revived, and in 1924 a 55.3 km (34.4 mi) water-supply system was laid underground.
 In the summer of 1927, 10,000 people began to work on the Dnieprostroi, a huge dam on the Dnieper River in Zaporizhzhia, whose hydro-electric power drove Kryvyi Rih's industrialisation.
 The first Mining Institute opened in 1929.
 The Medical and Pedagogical Institutes were founded.

 In line with Stalin's plans for break-neck industrialisation, in 1931 the foundation of the Kryvyi Rih Metallurgical Plant, the future Kryvorizhstal, was laid.
 The first blast furnace of the metallurgical works produced steel three years later.
 The city grew rapidly.
 In the surrounding countryside, industrialisation was accompanied by the collectivisation of agriculture.
 The dispossession of the peasants and the confiscation of their harvests induced the Holodomor or Great Famine of 1932–33.

 By 1941, at over 200,000, the population of the industrial city had increased almost tenfold.

 German occupation

 During World War II, Kryvyi Rih was occupied by the German Army from 15 August 1941 to 22 February 1944.
 It was administered for most of that period as part of the Reichskommissariat Ukraine.
 In advance of the Germans, industrial plant and machine operators were evacuated to Nizhny Tagil in the Urals.
-An initial toleration of Ukrainian cultural activity and propaganda by the pro-German Organization of Ukrainian Nationalists in the town ended in January and February 1942 with the arrest and execution of the leading Ukrainian activists.
+An initial toleration of Ukrainian cultural activity and propaganda by the pro-German Organization of Ukrainian Nationalists in the city ended in January and February 1942 with the arrest and execution of the leading Ukrainian activists.